FAQ About 1L Summer Job Search

 - All students are encouraged to make an appointment with a career counselor prior to the start of the spring semester.

 Will I get paid?

 - Work for government agencies and non-profits is usually uncompensated, however, Cornell Law School's PIF program guarantees funding for all qualified government/public interest employment.
 In addition, other funding sources exist for these types of employers.

-- Judicial internships are unpaid as well, but not eligible for PIF funding; however, students working for judges may register for academic credit.
+- Judicial internships are unpaid as well, but eligible for PIF funding.
 Cornell law school faculty pay students on an hourly basis.